 - Once the applied pressure has stabilized, use the transmitter’s offset trim command.
 The offset trim point is typically done at a zero point with no pressure value applied.

 - Using a reference pressure device, apply the desired slope trim value (high-pressure value).

 - Once the applied pressure has stabilized, use the transmitter’s slope trim command.

 And there you go!
 Now you have your device calibrated.
 If you want to learn more about calibration principles, we have a video and an article on those.

-And if its not the Rosemount pressure transmitter calibration procedure but the HART pressure transmitters, than watch this video:
+And if its not the Rosemount differential pressure flow transmitter calibration procedure but one of the HART pressure transmitters, watch this video: